JoshuaZheng0/JoshuaZheng0.github.io/about.md

----
-title: ABOUT PAGE
-layout: template
-filename: about.md
----

 # PROJECTS
 - **Debian Home Server (Summer 2024)**\
 *Set up a Home Server using an old laptop by configuring services like SSH for secure remote access*